MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1602.md

  For more information, see [Plan for software updates in System Center Configuration Manager](../../../sum/plan-design/plan-for-software-updates.md).

  **Disable all site maintenance tasks at each site for the duration of the update installation on that site:** Before you install updates, disable any site maintenance task that might run during the time the update process is active.
-These tasks includ (but are not limited) to the following:
+These tasks include (but are not limited) to the following:

 -   Back up site server